oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

-As stated in {{Section 10.2 of RFC6749}}, the authorization server SHOULD NOT process authorization requests automatically without user consent or interaction, except when the authorization server can assure the the identity of the client application.
+As stated in {{Section 10.2 of RFC6749}}, the authorization server SHOULD NOT process authorization requests automatically without user consent or interaction, except when the authorization server can assure the identity of the client application.

 If authorization servers restrict redirect URIs to a fixed set of absolute HTTPS URIs, preventing the use of wildcard domains, wildcard paths, or wildcard query string components,